 Buyer Tips: A walkthrough of the Mortgage Process

 Whether you are buying a new home or refinancing a mortgage, there are a series of steps you need to follow before closing.
 While getting a mortgage may appear a complicated, daunting task, a basic understanding of the mortgage process might make it easier.
-These buyer tips will help provide you with a walkthrough of the mortgage process.
+These buyer tips will help get you started and provide you with a walkthrough of the mortgage process.